idooo/devterm-hobby-project/README.md

 11) CPU scaling.
 Clockworkpi made a [script](https://forum.clockworkpi.com/t/devterm-a-06-core-cpu-frequency-scaling/7135) to adjust CPU/GPU cores dynamically

 12) Spotify.
 You can get [spotifyd](https://github.com/Spotifyd/spotifyd) complied from sources without a problem, just follow the official [docs](https://spotifyd.github.io/spotifyd/installation/Ubuntu.html) - that allows to play spotify on a devterm.
 Now, there is [spotify-tui](https://github.com/Rigellute/spotify-tui) to control it via the terminal (to register correctly I [had to tunnel the dev server](https://github.com/Rigellute/spotify-tui/issues/732) as lynx wasn't able to render the spotify auth page.
 App itself works but still missing a lot of features.

+13) [superhighway84](https://github.com/mrusme/superhighway84) is a Usenet-inspired decentralized internet discussion system.
+Under the hood it uses [IPFS](https://ipfs.io/).
+Both of them have ARM64 binaries available on the official website/repo

 ## Japanese input method in terminal